-I apply, further, modal rationalism in modal epistemology to solve the access problem.
-Epistemic possibility and hyperintensionality, i.e. conceivability, can be a guide to metaphysical possibility and hyperintensionality, when (i) epistemic worlds or epistemic hyperintensional states are interpreted as being centered metaphysical worlds or hyperintensional states, i.e. indexed to an agent; when (ii) the epistemic (hyper-)intensions and metaphysical (hyper-)intensions for a sentence coincide, i.e. the hyperintension has the same value irrespective of whether the worlds in the argument of the functions are considered as epistemic or metaphysical; and when (iii) sentences are said to consist in super-rigid expressions, i.e. rigid expressions in all epistemic worlds or states and in all metaphysical worlds or states.
+I countenance an abstraction principle for epistemic hyperintensions via Voevodsky's Univalence Axiom and function type equivalence (ch.
+3), and use two-dimensional hyperintensions and modal epistemology to solve the access problem.
+Indefinite extensibility is the best case of how epistemic hyperintensional two-dimensional semantics solves the access problem, because it provides a semantics grounded in the two-dimensional Epistemic Church-Turing Thesis, in which the possible reinterpretations of quantifier domains, rendered hyperintensional via availing of topic-sensitive epistemic states rather than worlds, determines possible ontological expansion, rendered hyperintensional via availing of topic-sensitive metaphysical states.
+I apply, further, modal rationalism in modal epistemology to solve the access problem witnessed by the topics in each chapter of Part III, including indefinite extensibility.
+Epistemic possibility and hyperintensionality can be a guide to metaphysical possibility and hyperintensionality, when (i) epistemic worlds or epistemic hyperintensional states are interpreted as being centered metaphysical worlds or hyperintensional states, i.e. indexed to an agent; when (ii) the epistemic (hyper-)intensions and metaphysical (hyper-)intensions for a sentence coincide, i.e. the (hyper-)intensions have the same value irrespective of whether the worlds or states in the argument of the functions are considered as epistemic or metaphysical; and when (iii) sentences are said to consist in super-rigid expressions, i.e. rigid expressions in all epistemic worlds or states and in all metaphysical worlds or states.
 I argue that (i) and (ii) obtain in the case of the access problem.